How much harder do you need to hit an uphill putt? How much softer do you need to hit a downhill putt? This page will answer those two questions.

-Similar to the spreadsheet I've created to model golf ball trajectories, I've also created one the models how a ball rolls over the surface of a green.
-Using this, I take into account the speed of the green (stimpmeter reading) and the slope of the green (in degrees that can be measured using a BreakMaster Green Reader).
+Similar to the spreadsheet I've created to model golf ball trajectories, I've also created one that models how a ball rolls over the surface of a green.
+Using this, I take into account the speed of the green (stimpmeter reading) and the slope of the green (in degrees that can be measured using a digital inclinometer.

 Here are the results for a uphill putt on a 1.0 degree slope with a stimpmeter reading of 12 ft (quite fast).